alexfilothodoros/streamlit_atnf_requests/blog.md

 ```

-# Creating the $P$ - $\dot{P}$ diagram
+## Creating the $P$ - $\dot{P}$ diagram
-This code defines a function plot_query() that generates a scatter plot of pulsar period derivative versus period for a given set of pulsar types.
+This code defines a function plot_query() that generates a scatter plot of  $P$ versus $\dot{P}$.
+The user can define the pulsar types whose parameters will be plotted.
+This is useful for, quickly, comparing the different properties of each pulsar type.
 The function uses the QueryATNF class to query the ATNF pulsar catalog and retrieve the relevant data.
 The types of pulsars to be plotted are selected by the user through a multiselect widget in the sidebar.
 The function then generates the scatter plot using matplotlib and displays it using streamlit.
 Finally, the function provides a download button for the plot image.

 ```
 # @st.cache_resource(experimental_allow_widgets=True)